Cray-HPE/docs-csm/operations/security_and_authentication/Add_Root_Service_Account_for_Gigabyte_Controllers.md

 The `root` service account is not already configured for the controller.

-1. (`ncn#`) Set an environment variable containing the hostname or current IP Address of the BMC.
-If coming from the [Add Worker, Storage or Master NCNs](../node_management/Add_Remove_Replace_NCNs.md#add-worker-storage-master) procedure, then the IP address of should stored in the `BMC_IP` environment variable.
+1. (`ncn#`) Set an environment variable containing the hostname or current IP address of the BMC.
+If coming from the [Add Worker, Storage, or Master NCNs](../node_management/Add_Remove_Replace_NCNs.md#add-worker-storage-master) procedure, then the IP address should already be stored in the `BMC_IP` environment variable.

     Via hostname: